PROFIT MARGIN: [FAIL]

 This methodology seeks companies with a minimum trailing 12 month after tax profit margin of 7%.
 The companies that pass this criterion have strong positions within their respective industries and offer greater shareholder returns.
 A true test of the quality of a company is that they can sustain this margin.
 NG's profit margin is not available at this time.
 Hence this variable cannot be analyzed currently.

 The investor must look at the relative strength of the company in question.
 Companies whose relative strength is 90 or above (that is, the company outperforms 90% or more of the market for the past year), are considered attractive.
 Companies whose price has been rising much quicker than the market tend to keep rising.
-NG, with a relative strength of 91, satisfies this test.
+NG, with a relative strength of 65, fails this test.

 COMPARE SALES AND EPS GROWTH TO THE SAME PERIOD LAST YEAR: [FAIL]